Frequently Asked Questions

 It is widely recognised in the education systems of other countries, and by followers of anthroposophy - coined by Rudolf Steiner, founder of Steiner Waldorf education - that 7 is the age at which formal learning should begin for most children.

 Childcare at Free Spirits is play-based, with children learning through natural rather than contrived experiences.
-Once children reach the age of 7, they are likely to crave more formalised learning and will need a more challenging learning environment.
-We can offer up to 18 hours per week of informal learning and play for children aged 5-11 on the understanding that such children will otherwise be Home Educated.
+For children requiring a more formal, targeted approach, we offer focused tutoring sessions.
+We can offer up to 18 hours per week of education and childcare for children aged 5-11 on the understanding that such children will otherwise be Home Educated, or be educated elsewhere as part of a wider EOTAS/EHCP package.

 Won't my child be 'behind' if they attend Free Spirits instead of school?

-Children who spend their formative years in a more natural, informal learning environment are usually much more independent, responsible, inquisitive, creative, self-confident and motivated to learn than their state-schooled counterparts.
-At Free Spirits, they will have been developed physically, mentally, socially, emotionally, intellectually and spiritually in a holistic manner, possessing the foundations necessary for being enthusiastic future learners.
-Children will reach their potential in technical writing skills when they are physically and emotionally ready.
+Studies (click here to view my research) have shown that children who spend their formative years in a more natural, informal and play-based learning environment are usually much more independent, responsible, inquisitive, creative, self-confident and motivated to learn than their state-schooled counterparts.
+At Free Spirits, we develop children in a holistic manner so that they possess the foundations necessary for being enthusiastic future learners.

 Children in Finland, for example, do not start school until aged 7, and are the global leaders in English, Maths and Science education; their government prioritise well-being, creativity and joy in learning.
 See The Guardian's article: